pavelm10/asyncpipe/README.md

  * No checks for cyclic graphs are made - user's responsibility to define the pipeline as an acyclic graph.
  * Multiple outputs from a task are not supported, currently the output is only one file flag.
- * More civilized abortion of the pipeline is not implemented, yet.
+ * More civilized abortion of the pipeline is not implemented.
  * ...